the-teachingRSE-project/competencies/competencies.md

 Humphreys (2004) regards this development as "more important than the invention of the calculus in the 1660s, an event that remained unparalleled for almost 300 years".
-The epistemological status of computer modelling and simulation is still the subject of debate, which ranges from the postulate of a new process of knowledge creation that has its own, unique, epistemology (Winsberg, 1999, https://doi.org/10.1017/S0269889700003422) to the perception that from a philosophy of science perspective, there isn't really anything new (Frigg and Reiss, 2009, https://doi.org/10.1007/s11229-008-9438-z).
+The epistemological status of computer modelling and simulation is still the subject of debate, which ranges from the postulate of a new process of knowledge creation that has its own, unique, epistemology (Winsberg, 1999, https://doi.org/10.1017/S0269889700003422) to the perception that from a philosophy of science perspective, there is nothing really new (Frigg and Reiss, 2009, https://doi.org/10.1007/s11229-008-9438-z).
 In any case it is clear, that the construction of a simulation-model, including the selection of the salient characteristics of the system to be modelled, the choice of the mathematical representation of the processes to be represented,